Join me for this full-day central-Texas “Backyard Bird Photography Workshop” and learn to create better images of the birds that visit your backyard!

 • Handouts & note-taking packet

-BACKYARD BIRD Photography Workshop ~ 2018 DOES NOT INCLUDE:
+BACKYARD BIRD Photography Workshop ~ 2021 does NOT include:

 If you’re interested in lodging nearby, check out the list below.
 There are B&B’s and other choices in Smithville (8 miles away), La Grange (17 miles away), and Bastrop (23 miles away).

-Red Belly Ranch is located 8 miles from historic downtown Smithville, Texas’ first certified Film Friendly Community where “Tree of Life” starring Brad Pitt and at least a dozen other films have been made.
-While visiting us, be sure and put aside some time to check out Smithville’s wonderful historic Main Street, including its nice collection of artisan shops and other unique shops, as well as the Lost Pines Artisans Alliance.
+Smithville was Texas’ first certified Film Friendly Community where “Tree of Life” starring Brad Pitt and at least a dozen other films have been made.
+While visiting us, be sure and put aside some time to check out Smithville’s wonderful historic Main Street, including its collection of unique shops, as well as the Lost Pines Artisans Alliance.

 On a map, connect the dots for the cities of Houston, San Antonio, and Austin.
 Smithville sits about in the middle of the triangle you formed by connecting those dots.